 \section{Weighted interpolation inequalities}

-We aim in the present section to establish two weighted interpolation inequalities.
-These inequalities are useful in the proof of H\"older stability estimates for certain inverse problems we will discuss in the coming sections.
+We aim in the present section establishing two weighted interpolation inequalities.
+These inequalities will be useful in the proof of H\"older stability estimates for certain inverse problems we discuss in the coming sections.

-As in the preceding section, $M=(M,g)$ is a compact $n$-dimensional Riemannian manifold with boundary.
+As in the preceding section $M$ is a compact $n$-dimensional Riemannian manifold with boundary.